 - Grazing goats are very effective at eating the kinds of excessive weeds and brush that pose a risk of unwanted fires.

 - Goats can be stubborn, but they are docile.
 When effectively led and fenced, they go only where you want them to go.

 - Goats have a narrow, triangular mouth that allows them to crush what they eat, so seeds that might otherwise get passed through to fertilization are not viable.
 This is a true advantage since machine cutting only encourages further growth in the next growth cycle.

 - Goats fertilize as they graze, then trample the fertilizer, so that the wanted grasses and other vegetation left behind are given a natural boost!

 - Goats have special enzymes in their guts that allow them to eat plants that are poisonous to other animals.

-- Goats have been used to graze as small a plot as 12 x 60 foot backyards and as large as 20,000 acres.
+- Goats have been used to graze as small a plot as 12 x 60-foot backyards and as large as 20,000 acres.

 - Goats don’t like water, so it is a natural fence.

-- Goats can climb, allowing them to reach invasive vegetation that grow in hard to reach places.
+- Goats can climb, allowing them to reach invasive vegetation that grows in hard to reach places.
 And, since they eat vines and stems, they can graze at a lower level of a tree covered in invasives and as a result, either kill the vines systems that reach higher into the trees or reveal them so that they can be cut.

 - Goats eat year round, but the best time to use goats depend on the vegetation to be removed.